 Money and incentives matter, but this year more than ever they are only part of the sales retention story.

-The tough year in 2020 has left employees feeling burned out and overwhelmed.
-With the stresses of the pandemic, uncertainty in the business environment, and pressures of working from home and juggling personal and professional lives, we’re all looking forward to a fresh start in 2021.
+2020 (and 2021, if we’re honest…) was a tumultuous year that left employees feeling burned out and overwhelmed.
+With the stresses of the pandemic, uncertainty in the business environment, and pressures of working from home and juggling personal and professional lives, we’re all looking forward to a fresh start.
 This makes retaining your best sales producers more important than ever!